How your baby's eyesight develops as he grows

 By the fourth month your baby will develop a better depth perception. | Image courtesy: Pixabay

 The fact is that when a baby is born, he doesn’t really know how to use his eyes.
 You might notice that his eyes wander and sometimes even cross each other.
-Everything is new for him and so is the coordination of his eyes.
+Everything is new for him, including the coordination of his eyes, which is crucial for the development of baby vision.

-If you swish any object, your hand, or even your face past his eyes during his month, he may look at it transfixed.
-That’s because he is still trying to comprehend his ability to see.
+If you swish any object, your hand, or even your face past his eyes during this month, he may look at it transfixed.
+That’s because he is still trying to comprehend his ability to see, which is a significant part of the development of baby vision.

 Loading...